dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - 4/14/2020: Removed ``doUpdateLoop`` from external game interface, since from the outside one need only call ``doGameStep``.
 - 4/14/2020: Removed ``doCollisionLoop`` from external game interface for the same reason
+- 4/14/2020: Removed ``handleUserInput``, since that's part of the UserInputListener interface of the game.

 ### Entity
 - Added ``move`` method so that entities can move in their movement behavior.